MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/service-request-support.md

 ---
-title: Create an effective service request
+title: Create an effective support request
-description: Learn how to write a clear Power Apps service request so customer service can help you quickly.
+description: Learn how to write a clear Power Apps support request so Microsoft support can help you quickly.
 author: tahoon
 ms.subservice: troubleshoot
 ms.topic: conceptual